-Schools must not require a health-care provider note (i.e. a doctor's note) to confirm if staff, students or visitors cannot wear a mask.
+Schools must not require a health care provider note to confirm if staff, students, or visitors cannot wear a mask.

 No student should be prevented from attending or fully participating at school if they do not wear a mask.
 See the Supportive School Environments section for more information.